GuohaoDai/guohaodai.github.io/_pages/life.md

 Displayed above are my architectural creations from Minecraft, all of which I built brick by brick **at the age of 14**.
 Sadly, due to the passage of time, most of my Minecraft game files have been lost, and these are all the architectural works I could find.

-However, when the time came to choose my college major, I discovered that the architecture industry in China was on the decline, and architects often had to work long hours for low salaries.
-Therefore, I let go of my dream of becoming an architect and chose a major in engineering instead.
-I decided to study automation engineering, where I gained fundamental knowledge in various fields, including advanced mathematics, computer programming, circuit theory and control theory.
-This not only expanded my horizons but also enabled me to discover my passion for electronic design automation ***(EDA)***.
-Currently, I am dedicatedly researching this field, with a goal of pursuing a Ph.D in EDA or computer systems.
+However, when the time came to choose my college major, I discovered that I had a strong fascination with engineering.
+Therefore, I opted to explore my growing interest in engineering and decided to pursue a major in automation engineering.
+This academic path granted me a foundation across a range of disciplines, including advanced mathematics, computer programming, circuit theory, and control theory.
+Through this educational journey, my horizons expanded, and I also discovered my passion for electronic design automation (EDA).
+Currently, I am deeply engaged in researching this field, with a clear goal of pursuing a Ph.D. in EDA or computer systems.

 ## Campus Life

 I had been living in a small town until I came to Shenzhen University (SZU), where I spent four precious years.
 This international city, Shenzhen, has made a great difference to me.
 Here, I met a group of lovely friends and professors who have been so kind to me.
-Click [HERE](https://guohaodai.github.io/szu_life_imgs/){: .btn--code} to see how chilled out I was!
+Click [HERE](https://guohaodai.github.io/szu_life_imgs/){: .btn--code} to see how chill I was!

 SZU has enabled me to construct my own methodology for facing the world and has given me clarity on what I should pursue.
 If I could go back to the moment of choosing my college, I think I would still choose SZU.